 Sole proprietorships and small businesses, including nonprofits, can apply for PPP loans beginning on April 3, 2020.
 Self-employed individuals and independent contractors can apply beginning on April 10, 2020.
 Eligible individuals and entities must have been in business on Feb.
 15, 2020.

 For both groups, the application period was initially set to last until June 30, 2020.
-On June 30, with about $130 billion in unspent funds still on the program’s books, the U.S. Senate approved an extension of the application period.
-The House of Representatives greenlit the extension and passed it into law a few days later, extending the application period until Aug.
-8, 2020, or until funds run out, whichever comes first.
+On June 30, with about $130 billion in unspent funds still on the program’s books, Congress extended the application period until Aug.
+8, 2020.
+The program remains closed to new applications but may come back online, pending action by Congress.

 How to Apply